Do you enjoy math? I hope so! If not, browsing this post just may change your mind.

 GIVING CREDIT WHERE IT’S DUE

-And that rounds up this edition of the Math Teachers at Play math education blog carnival.
+And that rounds up this edition of the Math Teachers at Play carnival.
 I hope you enjoyed the ride.

-The next installment of our carnival will open sometime during the week of August 25-29 at Math = Love.
+The next installment of our carnival will open sometime during the week of November 24-28: MTaP 80 at Triumphant Learning.
 If you would like to contribute, please use this handy submission form.
 Posts must be relevant to students or teachers of preK-12 mathematics.
 Old posts are welcome, as long as they haven’t been published in past editions of this carnival.

 We need more volunteers.
-Classroom teachers, homeschoolers, unschoolers, or anyone who likes to play around with math (even if the only person you “teach” is yourself) — if you want to take a turn hosting the Math Teachers at Play blog carnival, please speak up!
+Classroom teachers, homeschoolers, unschoolers, or anyone who likes to play around with math (even if the only person you “teach” is yourself) — if you would like to take a turn hosting the Math Teachers at Play blog carnival, please speak up!